gridonic/coding/README.md

 Have a look at the repository’s [Wiki] for a collection of recipes regarding specific coding challenges / topics.

+## Best practices

+Want to know how we write *constructors*, handle *state delegation* or use the *[factory pattern]*?
+Or what’s in general the best practice to write a, b or c?
+Have a look at our [CodePen] account or check out the [Wiki].

 ##
 <p align="center">
   <a href="https://gridonic.ch">gridonic.ch</a> ・